jeffoconnorau/AGMPowerCLI/README.md

 ```
 Connect-AGM 10.61.5.114 admin -passwordfile "c:\temp\password.key" -ignorecerts
 ```
-You will need to store the certificate during first login if you don't use **-ignorecerts**

 Note you can use **-quiet** to suppress messages.
 This is handy when scripting.